 \section{List of Language Elements}

 In syntax-based scenarios, we consider one element in each scenario and mask-out the source code with that particular element.
 Here, we provide the details of five language elements used in our experiments.
-Note that, in each study, we pick an element that covers $\approx 3\%$ of the training data.
-We conduct our syntax-based experiments based on the following language elements of each tasks,
+Note that we pick the element that covers $\approx 3\%$ of the fine-tuning data.
+We conduct our syntax-based experiments based on the following language elements of each task,

-\begin{enumerate} \item \textbf{Text-to-Code}: \{\textit{else}, \textit{floating\_point\_type}, \textit{unary\_expression}, \textit{array\_access}, \textit{true}\} \item \textbf{Code Refinement}: \{\textit{while\_statement}, \textit{long}, \textit{array\_creation\_expression}, \textit{break}, \textit{>=}\}
+\begin{enumerate} \item \textbf{Text-to-Code}: \{\textit{else}, \textit{floating\_point\_type}, \textit{unary\_expression}, \textit{array\_access}, \textit{true}\} \item \textbf{Code Refinement}: \{\textit{while\_statement}, \textit{long}, \textit{array\_creation\_expression}, \textit{break}, \textit{$\geqslant$}\}